aws-samples/aws-service-catalog-tools-workshop/workshop/content/design-considerations/multi-account-strategy/starter-framework.md

 ### Additional

-The Additional OUs group the accounts directly related to the software development lifecycle.
+The Additional OUs group the accounts directly related to the SDLC.
 This includes the accounts for development (development sandboxes, source code and continuous delivery) and the accounts for the staging process from earliest testing to production.